vivvienne/dl-from-directory-view/documentation.md

 ```

 ### 1. Predefined functions for downloading individual files
-The following functions `mkdir_p(path)` and `safe_open(path, mode, encoding='')` are for safely creating subdirectories during the saving to disk process.
+The following functions `mkdir_p(path)` and `safe_open(path, mode, encoding='')` are for safely creating files and folders when saving to disk.
 The code is adapted from [here](https://stackoverflow.com/questions/23793987/write-file-to-a-directory-that-doesnt-exist).

 ```python
 # defs for safely creating subfolders as needed when saving files to disk